openpracticelibrary/openpracticelibrary/src/pages/practice/innersource.md

   [patterns at InnerSource commons](https://patterns.innersourcecommons.org/)
 whyDo: >-
   I﻿nnerSource promotes collaboration, and code-reuse.
-It opens organisational silos, and facilitates the flow of useful content to those who need it.
+It opens organisational silos, and facilitates the flow of useful content for those who need it.

   People say it's a useful way to share knowledge, improve code quality, and increase the reach and impact of their work.